I use a special tool to remove the exhaust header nut from the head. This is the BMW tool, (part # 83 30 0 401 758).

-The exhaust system is secured to the engine with a large threaded nut on the header pipe that threads into the exhaust port of the header,
+The exhaust system is secured to the engine with a large threaded nut on the header pipe that threads into the exhaust port,

 a bracket on the rear engine mount,

-Then I slide the muffler off the header pipe by rotating it back and forth while pulling it to the rear.
-On the bottom of the muffler an “L” shaped mounting bracket is bolted on and it the bracket that is secured to the frame muffler bracket by the Allan bolts.
+I slide the muffler off the header pipe by rotating it back and forth while pulling it to the rear.
+An “L” shaped mounting bracket is bolted on to the bottom of the muffler.
+The bracket is secured to the frame muffler bracket by the two Allan bolts.

 Unfortunately, the mufflers are rusty, and one of them has rusted through where it mounts to the header pipe.

 Remove Header Pipes

 This bike has a Brown side stand on the left side.
 Consequently the left header pipe clamp is relocated from the rear engine mount and moved forward to the front of the side stand bracket.

 The header pipe clamp is secured to the hole in the Brown side stand bracket with it’s own bolt and thin faced shoulder nut.
 I remove the bolt and nut from the side stand bracket.

 The header pipe clamps are bent so the tabs have an off-set to the inside.
 This allows them to mount flush to the frame, or in the case of a Brown side stand, flush to the side stand bracket as shown below.